History of human sexuality: Islam

-Dharmic religions
+Indian religions

 Hinduism

 In India, Hinduism accepted an open attitude towards sex as an art, science and spiritual practice.
 The most famous pieces of Indian literature on sex are Kamasutra (Aphorisms on Love) and Kamashastra (from Kama = pleasure, shastra = specialised knowledge or technique).
 This collection of explicit sexual writings, both spiritual and practical, covers most aspects of human courtship and sexual intercourse.
 It was put together in this form by the sage Vatsyayana from a 150 chapter manuscript that had itself been distilled from 300 chapters that had in turn come from a compilation of some 100,000 chapters of text.
 The Kamasutra is thought to have been written in its final form sometime between the third and fifth century AD, based on circumstantial evidence.

-Also notable are the sculptures carved on temples in India, particularly the Khajuraho temple.
-The frank depiction of uninhibited sex hints towards a liberated society and times where people believed in dealing openly with all aspects of life.
-On the other hand, a group of thinkers believe that depiction of sexually implicit carvings outside the temples indicate that one should enter the temples leaving desires (kama).

 Apart from Vatsyayana's Kamashastra, which is no doubt the most famous of all such writings, there exist a number of other books, for example: